 Series 1: Building

-The road to Paris is steep.
-Very steep.
+The road to Paris is steep

 Melbourne School of Design, University of Melbourne